Dr Emilia Prakoso

 I completed my medical degree in Indonesia and trained as a gastroenterologist and hepatologist at RPAH Sydney.
 I have a PhD in Medicine from the University of Sydney (USyd) and my thesis was in hepatology.
 I also have a graduate diploma degree in Health Information Management from USyd.

-My first job was as an electone/organ demonstrator for Yamaha when I was in high school.
+An electone/organ demonstrator for Yamaha when I was in high school.

-To explain to people what I do I say … I’m a physician specialising in digestive and liver diseases.
+I’m a physician specialising in digestive and liver diseases.

-To unwind at the end of the day … I read, listen to music, swim.
+I read, listen to music, swim.